STEP TWO OF THE DISABILITY REVIEW PROCESS

 WHAT HAPPENS IF YOU DON’T HAVE MEDICAL EVIDENCE AT STEP TWO?

 Step who is an assessment of the functional limitations that effect you.
 It is also an assessment of limits related to your symptoms and any other restrictions from your medical condition.
-If you have a medical condition that could reasonably produce your symptoms, the the SSA will find that your medical condition has more than a minimal effect on your ability to do basic work activities.
+If you have a medical condition that could reasonably produce your symptoms, then the SSA will find your medical condition has more than a minimal effect on your ability to do basic work activities.

 Therefore, the SSA will find that your medical condition is severe and proceed to the next step in the review process.
 This is true even if the objective medical evidence would not in itself establish that your medical condition is severe.
 When you don’t have medical evidence or the evidence shows only a slight problem or a combination of slight problems which would have no more than a minimal effect on your ability to work, then you do not pass step two.
 This is the case, even if the SSA considers your age, education, or work experience.